Scalr/terraform-provider-scalr/docs/data-sources/scalr_policy_group.md

 * `vcs_repo` - Contains VCS-related meta-data the policy group is created from.
 * `policies` - A list of the OPA policies the policy group verifies each run.
 * `environments` - A list of the environments the policy group is linked to.
-* `workspaces` - A list of the workspaces the this policy group verify runs for.
+* `workspaces` - A list of the workspaces this policy group verify runs for.

 The `vcs_repo` object contains:

 * `identifier` - A reference to the VCS repository in the format `:org/:repo`, it stands for the organization and repository.
 * `branch` - A branch of a repository the policy group is associated with.
-* `path` - A sub-directory of a VCS repository where OPA policies are stored.
+* `path` - A subdirectory of a VCS repository where OPA policies are stored.

 A `policies` list contains definitions of OPA policies in the following form: